Roll20/roll20-character-sheets/Ars_Magica_5th/documentation.md

     + `textlabel`

 ### Changelog
++ **February 2021, v1.6.1**
+    - Fixed botch die botching on 1s instead of 10s
+    - Fixed critical dice displaying 10s as exploding, instead of 1s
+    - Fixed spell's arts value not being updated when the character's arts are modified
+        + Completely changed how arts are handled inside spells
+        + A script will be run to convert your data to the new format, but may fail for some spells
+    - Added a critical roll for initiative that sets the turn tracker initiative (not visible in the sheet, use the chat button)
+    - Added option to always ask which characteristic to use when rolling abilities
+    - Centered the sheet in its tab
 + **February 2021, v1.6**
     - Added inline labels to all rolls
     - Fixed tabs not displaying properly (now attched to an attribute again)